getodk/central-backend/docs/api.md

 _(introduced: version 1.2)_

-This endpoint redirects the user to an Enketo-powered page that allows the user to interactively edit th e submission.
-Once the user is satisfied, they can perform the update submission directly through the Enketo interface.
+This endpoint redirects the user to an Enketo-powered page that allows the user to interactively edit the submission.
+Once the user is satisfied, they can perform the submission update directly through the Enketo interface.

 The Enketo instance is already hosted inside of ODK Central.
 There is no reason to create or use a separate Enketo installation.